DaveBenham/VenomModules/README.md

   Polphonic inputs in A and/or B can always be scrambled across A and B outputs.

+A small LED between the INPUT ports glows yellow when polyphony detection is configured for "All inputs".
+The LED is off (black) when configured for "TRIG and PROB only".

 ### Active Route Monitoring
 A pair of yellow lights indicate the current routing configuration.
 A yellow light glowing to the left of the PROB knob indicates a no-swap configuration.
 A glowing yellow light to the right indicates a swap configuration.